HuMingLab/SnapHiC-D/README.md

 5. num_CPUs : The number of CPUs one would like to use.
 One can check how many CPUs are available by "lscpu".
 If num_CPUs = 1, the program will run as a  single processor.
 When using a HPC with job scheduler, make sure to ask for 1 node.
 6. genome_region_path: the path of *mm10_filter_regions.txt* or *hg19_filter_regions.txt*, depending on the reference genome.
 These files are provided in the *ext* folder.
 7. genome_transcript_path: the path of *mm10.refGene.transcript.TSS.061421.txt* or *hg19.refGene.transcript.TSS.061421.txt*, depending on the reference genome.
 These files are provided in the *ext* folder.
-8. bin_size : The resolution of bin size
+8. bin_size : The resolution of bin size (i.e. 10Kb)
 9. fdr_threshold : FDR threshhold; the default value is 0.1
 10. min_gap : The minimum distance gap; the default value is 2 (2kb)
 11. max_gap : The maximum distance gap; the default value is 101 (1MB)